davidtchiu/davidtchiu.github.io/teaching/cs161/hwk2.clock/index.md

 - Next, inside `tickUp()`, you'll need to add some code to check if the current time (after ticking up) matches the alarm time.
 If the hour, minute, and am/pm status all match, then you should print `***** BEEP BEEP BEEP *****` to the terminal.
 Make sure `tickDown()` also checks for the alarm to go off.

-#### Extending the Homework

-There's no extra credit for these extensions, but completing one or more will help you achieve enlightenment.

-- Write a method `random(int low, int high)` that sets the current value to a random integer between `low` and `high`, inclusive.
-You should test your method thoroughly:

-  - Make sure your `low` and `high` are indeed inclusive (i.e., both values can be set)
-  - Make sure `low` and `high` can both accept negative values.
-  - When `low` is greater than `high`, this method should have no effect.
-  - When `low` is equal to `high`, it should always set the current value to the same number (For instance, calling `random(10,10)` will always put `10` in the current value.)

-- Define additional methods that add functionality to your calculator (e.g., square root, sin, etc.).
-You've seen how to take square roots using `Math.sqrt()`, but you can learn more about how to get Java to calculate the remaining functions by reading the [online documentation](http://docs.oracle.com/javase/7/docs/api/java/lang/Math.html) for the `Math` class.

 #### Grading

 ```